profK/Learning-Warriors/README.md

 The learning warriors  project is an attempt to use a runtime-learning Feed Forward Multilayer Perceptron to teach creatrues to fight within UE5

 ## PLugins
-There are 3 custom plugins that we wrote for this project:
+There are 3 custom plugins that we wrote for this project.
+They should be cloned directly into your UE5 Plugins direvctory

 ### NNEBlueprintInterface
 https://github.com/profK/NNEBlueprintInterface